 About Me

 Hello!
-I’m a developmental scientist currently working as a lecturer at Maastricht University in the Netherlands.
+I’m a developmental scientist currently working as assistant professor at Maastricht University in the Netherlands.
 I run research projects with infants, children, and adults using a range of behavioral and neuroscientific methods, and below you can find more details about this work and resulting publications.
-I’ve been lucky enough to live and work in quite a few different places in Europe, ranging from the big and bulky (Berlin) to the small and seasidey (Morecambe).
-I’m happy anywhere I can go for interesting walks, make (embarrassingly sloppy) risotto, and drink a beer or two at the weekend.
-Luckily, the euregio is delivering on all three.
+I’ve been lucky enough to live and work in quite a few different places in Europe, ranging from the big and bulky to the small and seasidey.
 If we are interested in the same things, or you want to find out more about my work, don’t hesitate to drop me a line.

 Research Statement